johanneswuerbach/testsync/README.md

 # [TestSync](https://github.com/twooster/testsync): A Helper for Testing Intricate Async Logic

 TestSync is a little helper library to aid in testing intricate ordering of asynchronous code in Javascript.
 TypeScript typings are included.

-This library is considered feature complete and no new features will be added.
+This library is feature complete and new new development is anticipated (though who knows).

 ## Installation